-Even if it looks somewhat savage, or maybe it is appropriate for that reason, barbarian pyromancers are most certainly also priests.”
+Even if it looks somewhat barbaric, or maybe it is appropriate for that reason, barbarian pyromancers are most certainly also priests.

 Despite lacking any physical relation to chaos demons, the Ghrus still lurk in demon territory, so they have evidently found their way from Farron to these abandoned Carthus ruins deep underground.
 But why?
-Among them, one Ghru priest can be seen sitting and staring at a dead demon deacon while two spear-wielding guards mind the entrance.
-This is the same room where a human corpse carrying an Izalith Pyromancy Tome kneels before the demon cadaver, giving the scene an air of reverence.
+Among them, one Ghru priest can be seen sitting and staring at a dead demon deacon while two guards mind the entrance.
+This is the same room where a human corpse carrying the Izalith Pyromancy Tome kneels before the demon cadaver, giving the scene an air of reverence.
 All of this suggest that a profoundly intimate moment of religious significance is taking place, one which relates to the deacons’ fire arts.
 Why pay your respects to the holy man of another religion unless your two tribes share some deep-rooted spiritual connection, specifically the use of pyromancy?
-And what “corruption” would fire be expected to cleanse other than the Dark often described as such?

-Pyromancy fits perfectly with the Ghrus’ tradition of ritual body burning to exorcise the Dark, and their priests’ respect for the deacons is in line with the Izalithian art’s emphasis on master-pupil relations.
+Pyromancy fits perfectly with the Ghrus’ tradition of ritual burning to exorcise evil spirits, and their priests’ respect for the deacons is in line with the Izalithian school’s emphasis on master-pupil relations.
 In fact, Sacred Flame’s description makes a point of these rituals’ sheer barbarity requiring the pyromancers be called “priests” to justify them.
-Some might argue that these Ghru shamans never perform any fire art against us during combat, but why would they?
-The spell’s text explicitly states that it exists solely for sacrificial purposes.
-We are the ones repurposing the ritual as an attack.
-The Ghrus practice these ceremonies among themselves, so there is no reason for the priests to try purifying us human invaders in battle, unlike the evangelists from the Cathedral of the Deep.
+Some might argue that these Ghru shamans never perform any fire art against us in combat, but why would they?
+It only exists for sacrificial purposes; we are the ones repurposing the ritual as an attack.
+The Ghrus practice these ceremonies amongst themselves, so there is no reason for the priests to try purifying us human invaders mid-battle, unlike the evangelists from the Cathedral of the Deep.
 If they do use any pyromancy for combat, it is their poison breath attack, which functions identical to Poison Mist; Toxic Mist for the priests in Smouldering Lake, the same location where we can acquire Eingyi’s text on that very pyromancy.
 The Ghrus are undoubtedly acquainted with Izalith’s arts.

 Taken together, we have a fuller history of the acolytes’ decline.
-As Farron fell into disarray, there was a split among the acolytes.
-One party remained wholly invested in their research even as everything crumbled around them, ultimately hollowing.
-But those who studied sorcery in order to combat the Abyss rather than enrich their own knowledge joined the general staff in hunting the lycanthropes.
-Their efforts centered around the actual Keep and ended up being very successful based on the lack of the possessed there.
-However, their obsessive dedication to Farron’s ideals and the increasingly harsh environment made them devolve into a tribe of savages.
-This tribe had spread underground and eventually made contact with the chaos demons before they and their descendants fully became the monstrous Ghrus.
+As Farron fell into disarray, there was a split.
+One party remained wholly invested in their research, shutting themselves inside as everything crumbled around them and ultimately hollowing.
+The other that studied sorcery in order to combat the Abyss rather than enrich their personal knowledge joined the general staff in hunting the lycanthropes.
+Their efforts centered around the actual Keep and ended up being very successful considering none are to be found inside presently.
+However, their obsessive dedication to Farron’s ideals and the increasingly harsh environment warped them into a tribe of savages.
+This tribe soon spread underground and eventually made contact with the chaos demons before they and their descendants fully devolved into the monstrous Ghrus.
 And by that point, the barbarians had turned their degenerated practices on themselves, which is rooted in some logic.

-Would this madness not look like possession by evil forces such as the wolf blood or the Dark?
+Would this madness not look like possession by evil forces, such as the wolf blood or the Dark?
 And the Ghrus’ tradition for exorcising these forces was crucifixion and immolation.
-In this way, the acolytes and Ghrus developed a religion of sacrificing their brethren to cleanse the tribe of “corruption” that they presumed caused the madness.
+In this way, the Ghrus developed a religion of sacrificing their brethren to cleanse the tribe of “corruption” that they presumed caused the madness.
 In truth, this faith may be the only reason that most Ghrus retain some measure of civility.
 The ones entranced by the Darkmoon totems are all at an early stage of madness, as if hoping to calm their minds and retain themselves by focusing on the symbolic image.
 But their worsening mental state seems to simply be a byproduct of their physical transformation, embracing the beast if you will — possession by a nature much like the lycanthropes they were supposed to be hunting, ironically enough.
 Ghru religion is based on primal reactions to phenomena that they no longer understand, a far cry from the learned men of reason they descend from.

 Indeed, the final remnants of the acolytes’ sorcery seem to be carried on by the Elder Ghrus.
 This aged variant wield white tree trunks like staffs, suggesting that they are aware of their magical properties if not their prior use for Oolalician sorcery staves.
 Cut content confirms that the weapon was originally intended to be a sorcery staff imbued with the magic power of the “sacred beasts” (霊獣) dwelling deep in the forest and utilizing very old sorcery.
-This refers to the Elder Ghrus, whose internal name is “sacred beast of the forest”. (森の霊獣) Previously, the term had only been used for the Sanctuary Guardian of DS1’s DLC.
+This refers to the Elder Ghrus, who were internally called “sacred beast of the forest” (森の霊獣) at the time.
+Previously, the term had only been used for the Sanctuary Guardian of DS1’s DLC.
 Therefore, the intention may have been for these Ghrus to play a similar role, casting Oolacile’s ancient light sorceries to associate them with the divine.
-But whatever the original intention for this enemy and its staff was, it clearly changed.
+But whatever the original idea for this enemy and its staff was, it clearly changed.

 Staff used by sacred beasts that dwell in the deep forest.